Well over a year since COVID-19 heavily disrupted our lives, we are slowly seeing a return to something more like a pre-COVID world.

-WeChat’s platform is so stuffed with features that it may take some time before you’re fully across all its capabilities.
-But just as with the website, it’s important to get the basics right.
+WeChat’s platform is so stuffed with features that it may take some time before you’re fully across all of its capabilities.
+But just as with your website, it’s important to get the basics right.
 Here are our recommendations for getting the most value out of WeChat content.

 Integrate your WeChat menu with your mobile-responsive website

 What many don’t realise is that when you click on WeChat menu items, it doesn’t open a WeChat page but rather a page from your mobile-responsive website.
 The example below shows how a link in the Uni SA’s WeChat menu opens up a mobile-responsive webpage.
 The image on the right shows the same webpage on the desktop version of the site.

 This of course opens up a world of possibilities, making WeChat a powerful weapon in your marketing arsenal in, allowing you to post both awareness and consideration content to users.
 From a content management perspective, it also has the benefit of eliminating the need for multiple updates.